The Solstice 100

 – What type of bike would be suitable for this event?

-Hardtail or full suspension mountain bikes and cyclocross/gravel bikes would all be fine. eBikes are also allowed.
+Hardtail or full suspension mountain bikes are recommended.
+Gravel bikes would also be fine though would certainly add difficulty to the challenge. eBikes are also allowed.

 – Will event run in bad weather?